patrikx3/binary-search-closest/README.md

 [//]: #@corifeus-header:end

-Before, you want to find the closest value in an array of objects or an array by values, it is important, so that you sort your array by the searching, otherwise will not work.
+Before, you want to find the closest value in an array of objects or an array by values, it is important, so that you sort in ascending order, otherwise will not work.
 Example below shows how it works.

 The search algorithm is based on https://www.geeksforgeeks.org/find-closest-number-array/.